- 1-2/3 cups zwieback crumbs

 - 1 cup sour cream

 - 1 teaspoon vanilla extract

-- In a bowl, combine the zwieback crumbs, sugar and cinnamon; mix in butter until mixture is crumble.
-Press into the bottom and 1-1/2 in. up the sides of a greased 9-in. springform pan.
+- Combine zwieback crumbs, sugar and cinnamon; mix in butter until mixture is crumbled.
+Press onto bottom and 1-1/2 in. up sides of a greased 9-in. springform pan.
 Refrigerate until chilled.

-- For filling, beat the ricotta cheese, cream, sugar, flour, lemon juice, lemon peel and salt in a large bowl.
-Blend until smooth.
-Add eggs, beat on low until combined.
+- Preheat oven to 350°.
+Beat all filling ingredients except eggs until smooth.
+Add eggs; beat on low until combined.
 Pour into crust.
 Place pan on a baking sheet.

-- Bake at 350° for 50 minutes or until center is set.
-Remove from the oven; let stand for 15 minutes (leave oven on).
+- Bake until center is set, about 50 minutes.
+Remove from oven; let stand 15 minutes, leaving oven on.
 Combine topping ingredients; spoon around edge of cheesecake.
 Carefully spread over filling.
 Bake 10 minutes longer.
-Carefully run a knife around edge of pan to loosen; cool 1 hour longer.
-Refrigerate for 3 hours or over night.
-Remove sides of pan.
+Loosen sides from pan with a knife; cool 1 hour.
+Refrigerate 3 hours or overnight, covering when completely cooled.
+Remove rim from pan.
 Refrigerate leftovers.
 Yield: 12 servings.

 "I really want to make this recipe, so I went on Amazon, and...yup...they sell Zwieback. :)"